mairon-lima/Cell-segmentation/README.md

 You can see the codes and segmentation results of five-layer Unet with a loss function of log cosh Dice that we trained in our paper, in train_valid_unet5L_cell_30may21_v001.ipynb.
 You can also see the training results of U-VGG19 in train_valid_uVGG19_afmh_cell_27oct21_v014.ipynb.
 If you want to train a model yourself, download all of the files, open train_valid_unet5L_afmh.ipynb with jupyter notebook and run the codes.
 Lower the batch size if you get memory errors.

-For more information, please refer to our manuscript or contact us by sending an e-mail to corresponding author (tiryakiv@siirt.edu.tr).
+For more information, please refer to our article below or contact us by sending an e-mail to corresponding author (tiryakiv@siirt.edu.tr).

+If you find the research on this repository useful, please consider citing our paper:
+Tiryaki VM, Ayres VM, Ahmed I, Shreiber DI.
+Sub-micro scale cell segmentation using deep learning.
+Cytometry.
+2022;1–14. https://doi.org/10.1002/cyto.a.24533

 Volkan Müjdat TİRYAKİ, Virginia M. AYRES, Ijaz AHMED, David I. SHREIBER.